osgi/osgi.enroute.site/_FAQ/300-declarative-services.md

     * If an exception is thrown the following phases are not executed.
 * Active – During the active phase the following methods can be called in any order from any thread and in parallel:
-    * Any methods of the registered services
+    * Any methods of the registered services.
-    * A modified methods that dynamically takes the modified configuration properties
+    * A modified methods that dynamically takes the modified configuration properties.
-    * Any of the updated reference methods if defined
+    * Any of the updated reference methods if defined.
 * Deactivate – Clean up
-    * Unbinds – And unbind methods are called
+    * Unbinds – And unbind methods are called.
-    * Release of object – DS will release the object so that no longer any references are held
+    * Release of object – DS will release the object so that no longer any references are held.
-    * Finalize – Java garbage collects the object
+    * Finalize – Java garbage collects the object.

 Lazy services are registered before their constructor is called.
 The initialization of the DS component will take place when the service is used for the first time.
 However, this